Loincloth

 A loincloth is a one-piece garment, either wrapped around itself or kept in place by a belt.
-It covers the genitals and sometimes the buttocks.
+It covers the genitals and the intergluteal cleft though not always covering the entirety of the buttocks.
 Loincloths which are held up by belts or strings are specifically known as breechcloth or breechclout.
 Often, the flaps hang down in front and back.